-Not to mention that all through Mikaela’s illness, Julian’s ability to stay resilient, patient, and communicate his experiences clearly was a great benefit to him and the entire family.
+Not to mention that all through Mikaela’s illness, Julian’s ability to stay resilient, and patient, and communicate his experiences was a great benefit to him and the entire family.

 “[Resentment] is horrible, toxic, it’s so destructive — but it’s so informative.
 If you’re resentful, you’re either being oppressed and not standing up for yourself or you’re whiny and should grow up.
 Both of those things are useful to realize you’re resentful and want to do something about it.”–Dr. Jordan Peterson

-In other words, resentfulness can actually be a gateway to self-improvement!
+In other words, resentfulness can be a gateway to self-improvement!